Keerthanazz/SQL/README.md

-# Library Management SQL Queries
+# Hospital Management SQL Queries

-This project contains SQL queries related to Library Management.
-Refer to the queries in `queries_library_management.sql` for examples of database interactions.
+This project contains SQL queries related to Hospital Management.
+Refer to the queries in `queries_hospital_management.sql` for examples of database interactions.